Top 14 Venture Capital Firms Revolutionizing Big Data

 2. Illuminate Ventures

-Based in Oakland, California, Illuminate Ventures invests in B2B and enterprise software companies.
-They concentrate on seed-stage startups that are slightly more developed and can demonstrate a clear, rapid return on investment.
+Based in Oakland, Illuminate Ventures is a micro-VC firm that backs B2B and enterprise software companies.
+They focus on seed-stage startups that are slightly more developed and can demonstrate a clear, measurable return on investment for their customers.

-- Industries of focus: Enterprise software, SaaS, AI, and Big Data
+- Industries of focus: Enterprise Software, AI, Big Data, SaaS

 - Founded: 2010